CameronGrenier/the-quad/README.md

 # The Quad: University Event Planner

 Welcome to **The Quad** – an online platform designed to streamline university event planning and boost student engagement.
-This project uses the PERN stack (PostgreSQL, Express, React, Node.js) to deliver a full-stack, responsive, and user-friendly application.
+This project uses React, Express, Node.js with Cloudflare services (Workers, D1, R2) to deliver a full-stack, responsive, and user-friendly application.

 ## Table of Contents